Best Games to Stream on Twitch in 2021

 Explore as much of the game as you can and look into creating YouTube tutorials on how to play the game to grow your following from another medium.

-New World will be released in August 2020.
-This highly anticipated game will be released by Amazon.
-While other MMOs will be released in 2020, as New World is owned by Twitch’s parent company, we expect that they will do a lot to promote it, as well as promote streamers who broadcast it.
+New World was released in August 2020.
+This highly anticipated game was released by Amazon.
+While other MMOs were released in 2020, as New World is owned by Twitch’s parent company, we expect that they will do a lot to promote it, as well as promote streamers who broadcast it.

 Try to find your way to end-game content fairly quickly to let those who are playing more casually see what is ahead of them.